Building Facade Matching Grant Fund Program

 Funds are available for a wide variety of activities that improve the historic appeal of the property.
 The following list is not exhaustive, but covers the major types of projects which are fundable:

-- Quality exterior improvements intended to restore facades and exteriors, including windows, doors, porches, and balconies.
+- Quality exterior improvements intended to restore facades and exteriors, including windows, doors, porches, balconies, sign repair and restoration

 Grant eligible projects are limited to a one time maximum matching grant up to $5000.

-The Parks & Community Development Director shall determine whether activities not listed in this document shall be considered for grant assistance.
-The Director shall not approve any project outside of the location criteria and shall ensure that no activity is approved if the action is contrary to the spirit of this program.
+The Community Development Director will determine whether activities not listed in this document will be considered for grant assistance.
+The Director will not approve any project outside of the location criteria and will ensure that no activity is approved if the action is contrary to the spirit of this program.

 - The Central Business District; and